Get yourself in shape for the olympic distance of The Columbia Triathlon, tackled on water, wheel and foot.

 "When it’s hurting you, that’s when you can make a difference", so said legendary cyclist Eddy Merckx.
 If, unlike us, you're the type who can push past the pain, to achieve glory, then you need to sign up for The Columbia Triathlon straight away.

 The race begins with a splash and keeps on splashing as sportspeople are released into the Centennial Lake.
 As the sun snoops over dew laden branches down onto scarpering lake mists, the first batch of professionals become visible.
-Swimmers loop in a counter clockwise direction and water temperatures vary between 18 and 23 degrees Celsius in May.
+Swimmers loop in a counter clockwise direction and water temperatures vary between 18 and 23 degrees Celsius at this time of year.
 But there's no time for cold feet, once you're in, get kicking, the next batch are only a few minutes behind you.

 Cycling next.
 If you're involved you'll have to metamorphose onto land next to the boat ramp and clamour onto a bicycle.
 Wide awake from Maryland's sobering freshwater, swimmers turned cyclists strike west towards the Triadelphia Reservoir.
 The four moderate climbs pass by typical Columbia countryside; vibrant tints of red, yellow and pink of the abating trees.
 Well maintained farmland and trim countryside are as well preserved as the smoothly paved two-lane roads.